tiominpara12114/music1990s/README.md

-The Prodigy's album "The Fat of the Land" (1997) popularized the big beat genre and featured hit singles like "Firestarter" and "Breathe."
+The soundtrack for the film "A Star is Born" (2018), starring Lady Gaga and Bradley Cooper, received critical acclaim and commercial success, featuring hits like "Shallow" and "Always Remember Us This Way."